How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 Dab at the glue residues.
 Let it sit for a minute.
 The glue will gradually weaken.

-Step 3: Scrape & Blot Off
+Step 3: Scrape & Blot Away

 Take up the plastic scraper and apply gentle pressure to the weakened glue stains.
 The scraping motion will weaken them even further.